-- Shared Items Control – This disables sharing of specific files to certain domains (including external) and specific users.
+- Shared Items Control – This disables the sharing of specific files to certain domains (including external) and specific users.
 Ownership can be changed on the specific files to the designated user.
 Notifications can also be sent for the specific event.

 - Ransomware Protection – A powerful custom policy that enables automatic actions to be taken when Ransomware encryption and synchronization events are detected.
 The actions include restoring encrypted files automatically, revoking access to the synchronizing application, and sending notifications for encryption events.

-- Sensitive Data Detection (CCN) – Identifies and notifies the G Suite Administrator of messages containing sensitive information such as credit card (CCN).
+- Sensitive Data Detection (CCN) – Identifies and notifies the G Suite Administrator of messages containing sensitive information such as a credit card (CCN).

 - Restore Filtration – Prevents restoring emails that have been marked with predefined subjects, sender email addresses, or domain names.